Pre-entry forms

 Scoring the school responses to the CCC can be achieved in either of two ways:

-Dorothy Bishop’s Excel scoring spreadsheet for the Children's Communication Checklist is included in the Tools folder within your 3di installation folder.
+2. Dorothy Bishop's Excel scoring spreadsheet for the Children's Communication Checklist, which can be found online.
 Probably the spreadsheet is useful only if you have many CCC forms to process as a batch: the responses for each child occupy a single row (with the columns captioned by abbreviated questions), and you must enter numerical codes for the outcomes.
-Moreover, the spreadsheet declines to give scores for any CCC subscale (there are nine in all) for which under 80% of the items have been answered, whereas the 3di pro-rates subscale scores from the answered questions, reports the number of unanswered questions, and leaves you to decide what validity should be attached to the results.
+Moreover, the spreadsheet declines to give scores for any CCC subscale (there are nine in all) for which under 80% of the items have been answered, whereas the **3di** pro-rates subscale scores from the answered questions, reports the number of unanswered questions, and leaves you to decide what validity should be attached to the results.

-Converting multi-line option sets to a more compact format
+## Converting multi-line option sets to a more compact format&#x20;

 Find: